things you didn't know about divorce

 2. Divorce Health Risks

-The mental health risks following divorce are well documented.
-Self-esteem takes a hit and depression spikes after a marriage fails.
+The mental health risks following divorce are well-documented.
+Self-esteem takes a hit, and depression spikes after a marriage fails.
 But divorce also poses a variety of physical health risks, especially for men.

 Related Reading: How Video Games Impact Divorce

-By now everyone knows smoking cigarettes is bad for your health.
+By now, everyone knows smoking cigarettes is bad for your health.
 What you may not know is that it’s also bad for the health of your marriage.
-Over the years, many studies, including ones from the University of Michigan and the Australian National University, looked at the relationship between cigarettes and divorce.
+Over the years, many studies, including ones from the University of Michigan and the Australian National University, have looked at the relationship between cigarettes and divorce.

 All three found that, to varying degrees, people who smoke experience a much higher incidence of divorce.
 There’s not necessarily a direct causal link—researchers have also examined the connection between smoking and mental stability and as a compatibility factor in relationships—but there is a definite association.